by Cathy Parkes September 23, 2020

 There are a variety of reasons that a patient with diabetes can enter into hypoglycemia.
 A patient might become hypoglycemic because of excess insulin, not enough food intake, too much exercise, or alcohol consumption.

-Excess insulin can lead to low blood sugar because if you remember, insulin is the escort that takes glucose to the cells to be used as energy, so when the body has excess insulin, it’s removing too much glucose and the glucose levels will drop, causing that hypoglycemic state.
+Excess insulin medication can lead to low blood sugar because if you remember, insulin is the escort that takes glucose to the cells to be used as energy, so when the body has excess insulin, it’s removing too much glucose and the glucose levels will drop, causing that hypoglycemic state.

 If a patient skips a meal or is not eating enough food, they are not putting enough glucose into their body to begin with, so the levels don’t get a chance to rise to where they need to be.